sjan/Android-Tutorial-MansionOfMadnessDiceRoller-Part1/README.md

 Android Tutorial - Dice Roller App for Mansions of Madness - Part 1 of 5
 =======================================
-Building a Minimum Viable Product dice roller Android app using the most basic constructs.
+Building a Minimum Viable Product dice roller Android app using the basic Android constructs.

 In this tutorial I'm building:
 -----------------------------